ConeCode003/googlemaps-restaurant-review-llm-extraction/README.md

 This project demonstrates automatic extraction of structured information from unstructured restaurant review text using Large Language Models (LLMs).
 The extracted data is used for:
 - Aspect-based sentiment analysis (food, service, atmosphere, price, cleanliness, location)
-- Predictive modeling (Random Forest) to predict ratings
+- Predictive modeling to predict human ratings based on extracted text features
+- **Self-consistency validation**: Measuring how well LLM-extracted evidence predicts the LLM's own final sentiment
 - Exploratory data analysis and visualization

 ## Tech Stack